oncuomer/big-company-analysis/README.md

   will report any manager whose salary:
     - Is less than 20% above the average salary of their direct subordinates.
     - Exceeds 50% above the average salary of their direct subordinates.
-- **Reporting Line Trace**: Determine and display the reporting hierarchy for any given employee.
+- **Reporting Line Trace**: Determines which employees have an excessively long reporting line and by what extent.

 ## Structure